-Elisabetta Sgarbi, after a degree in Pharmacy, has begun to work in publishing,
+Elisabetta Sgarbi, after a degree in Pharmacy, started working in the publishing world, first at Studio

-Since 1999 she produces and directs her movies, presented in the most important international festivals, among which Venezia, Turin, Rome.
-She has worked with actors like Laura Morante, Toni Servillo, Anna Bonaiuto, Roberto Herlitzka, Lutcka Pockaj, Andrea Renzi, Sabrina Colle, Branko Zavrsan, Elena Radonicich, Adalberto Maria Merli, Ivana Pantaleo, Galatea Ranzi, Michela Cescon, Toni Laudadio, Paolo Graziosi.
+Since 1999, she has been producing and directing her film works presented at the most important international festivals, including Venice, Turin and Rome.
+She has worked with actors such as Laura Morante, Toni Servillo, Anna Bonaiuto, Roberto Herlitzka, Lutcka Pockaj, Andrea Renzi, Sabrina Colle, Branko Zavrsan, Elena Radonicich, Adalberto Maria Merli, Ivana Pantaleo, Galatea Ranzi, Michela Cescon, Toni Laudadio, Paolo Graziosi.

 In 1999, she wrote, with Momix's famous leader Moses Pendleton as co-writer, the volume of interviews Salto di gravità (Olivares), while, during the eighties, Elisabetta had already edited Ressurga de la tumba (1986), a work by Pietro Andrea de' Bassi, and Ennio Flaiano's Frasario esistenziale (per passare inosservati in società), with Vanni Scheiwiller, (1986).